-You must have certain access rights to be able to create mashups, visualization extensions, and widgets in Dev Hub.
+You must have certain access rights to be able to create mashups, and visualization extensions in Dev Hub.
 The Qlik Management Console (QMC) is delivered with a set of predefined administration roles.
 Each role is associated with security rules for specific purposes.

 The access control for the administrators can also be configured so that they get access rights in the QMC that correspond to their roles and responsibilities.
 The RootAdmin is created on installation.
 This role is automatically assigned to the user who provided the first valid license key to the QMC.
-The RootAdmin has full access rights to all Qlik Sense resources, including mashups, extensions, and widgets.
+The RootAdmin has full access rights to all Qlik Sense resources, including mashups, and extensions.
 The ContentAdmin role gives full access to all resources except nodes, engines, repositories, schedulers and syncs.
-But it does give access to mashups, extensions and widgets.
+But it does give access to mashups, and extensions.

-If you do not have RootAdmin or ContentAdmin rights, you will not be able to create new mashups, visualization extensions, or widgets from Dev Hub by default.
+If you do not have RootAdmin or ContentAdmin rights, you will not be able to create new mashups, or visualization extensions from Dev Hub by default.
 You can, however, view them in the editors but you cannot make any alteration to them.

 The Qlik Sense system includes an security rules engine based on attributes that uses rules as expressions to evaluate what type of access a user or users should be granted for a resource.
 In the QMC, the Security rules overview lists all the available security rules.

-There are security rules related to extensions and widgets predefined in the QMC.
-These make it possible for everyone to view extensions and widgets from the hub and from Dev Hub.
-If you are a system administrator it is possible to edit the existing rules, or create a new rule, allowing users that are not RootAdmin to create extensions or widgets.
+There are security rules related to extensions predefined in the QMC.
+These make it possible for everyone to view extensions from the hub and from Dev Hub.
+If you are a system administrator it is possible to edit the existing rules, or create a new rule, allowing users that are not RootAdmin to create extensions.

 When creating security rules for users, you must specify at least one action that the user is allowed to perform on the resource.
 The following actions are available for the extensions resource.

-Users that do not have create rights cannot create new, or duplicate existing, mashups, extensions, widgets, or widget libraries in Dev Hub.
+Users that do not have create rights cannot create new, or duplicate existing, mashups, or extensions in Dev Hub.

-Users that do not have read rights do not have any mashups, extensions, or widget libraries available in Dev Hub.
+Users that do not have read rights do not have any mashups, or extensions available in Dev Hub.

-Users that do not have update rights cannot perform any updates to the mashups, extensions, or widgets that are available in Dev Hub.
+Users that do not have update rights cannot perform any updates to the mashups, or extensions that are available in Dev Hub.

-Users that do not have delete rights cannot delete any mashups, extensions, widgets, or widget libraries from Dev Hub.
+Users that do not have delete rights cannot delete any mashups, or extensions from Dev Hub.

-In this example you edit an existing security rule allowing all users to create new extensions, widget libraries and widgets in Dev Hub.
+In this example you edit an existing security rule allowing all users to create new extensions in Dev Hub.

 - Open QMC.